You can pay taxes with your credit card, but there will be fees.

 A credit card isn’t your cheapest option: You’ll pay about a 2% fee per payment.
-However, paying with a credit card could come with specific benefits that we detail below.
+However, paying with a credit card could come with specific benefits, too.

 How to pay taxes with a credit card